runwayml/learn/docs/how-to/network.md

 ### Open Sound Control (OSC)

 [OSC](http://opensoundcontrol.org/spec-1_0) is an event-based protocol similar to Socket.IO.
 It's not as common as the other two protocols but it has achieved popularity with real-time creative software for processing sound, image, or other arbitrary data over a network.
-We have [a collection of examples](https://github.com/runwayml/processing) for integrating Runway with [Processing](https://processing.org/) that use the [oscP5 library](http://www.sojamo.de/libraries/oscP5/).
+We have [a collection of examples](https://github.com/runwayml/processing) for integrating RunwayML with [Processing](https://processing.org/) that use the [oscP5 library](http://www.sojamo.de/libraries/oscP5/).
 OSC acts as a way to exchange data from one app or hardware instrument to another, similar to MIDI.

 ![OSC Example Screenshot](assets/images/how-to/network/osc-example.jpg)

-Above is a screenshot illustrating Runway sending its output to a Processing sketch via OSC.
+Above is a screenshot illustrating RunwayML sending its output to a Processing sketch via OSC.

 Every model will create, by default, an OSC server that you can connect to.

-To connect to a model via OSC, you first need to create an OSC client and then send a message with the address `/server/connect` to Runway's OSC server at the port displayed within the app in order to start receiving data from Runway.
+To connect to a model via OSC, you first need to create an OSC client and then send a message with the address `/server/connect` to RunwayML's OSC server at the port displayed within the app in order to start receiving data from RunwayML.
 Take a look at a working example with [PoseNet and Processing](https://github.com/runwayml/processing/blob/master/posenet/posenet.pde).
 Be sure to update the variable `runwayPort` to the port displayed in the app in your OSC code!

 OSC events are addressed to the following endpoints: